 The Aquadex FlexFlow system was granted FDA 510(k) clearance for commercial use on June 3, 2002.
 Additional 510(k) clearances have been received for the Aquadex FlexFlow system in subsequent years.
+In February 2020, we received 510(k) clearance of the Aquadex SmartFlow system to include pediatric patients who weigh 20kg or more.

 Clinical Trials.
 To obtain FDA approval to market certain devices, clinical trials may be required to support a PMA application.
 We previously were conducting clinical trials for the C-Pulse System that were halted.
-We are currently not conducting any clinical trials; however, it is possible that we may need to conduct clinical trials in the future if we develop enhancements to, or expand the approved indication of, the Aquadex FlexFlow system or we acquire additional products that require a clinical trial.
 Clinical trials generally require submission of an application for an Investigational Device Exemption (IDE) to the FDA prior to commencing the trial.
 FDA approval of an IDE allows clinical testing to go forward, but does not bind the FDA to accept the results of the trial as sufficient to prove the product's safety and efficacy, even if the trial meets its intended success criteria.
+In the fourth quarter of 2019, we initiated a clinical evaluation of Daxor Corporation's BVA-100 and the Aquadex System, and if successful, we may initiate a co-marketing arrangement with Daxor in 2020.
+In the future, we also may sponsor or conduct additional clinical research related to the Aquadex System to enhance understanding of the product and its use.

 All clinical trials must be conducted in accordance with regulations and requirements collectively known as Good Clinical Practice.
 Good Clinical Practices include the FDA's IDE regulations, which describe the conduct of clinical trials with medical devices.
 They also prohibit promotion, test marketing or commercialization of an investigational device and any representation that such a device is safe or effective for the purposes being investigated.
 Good Clinical Practices also include the FDA's regulations for institutional review board approval and for protection of human subjects (such as informed consent), as well as disclosure of financial interests by clinical investigators.
-Required records and reports are subject to inspection by the FDA
+Required records and reports are subject to inspection by the FDA.

 The results of clinical testing may be unfavorable or, even if the intended safety and efficacy success criteria are achieved, may not be considered sufficient for the FDA to grant approval or clearance of a product.
-The commencement or completion of any clinical trials may be delayed or halted, or be inadequate to support approval of a PMA application or clearance of a premarket notification for numerous reasons.
+The commencement or completion of any clinical trials may be delayed or halted or be inadequate to support approval of a PMA application or clearance of a premarket notification for numerous reasons.